 Learning Resources Center: Operating within the Undergraduate University Division, the LRC provides self-instructional programs and resources for many courses.
 The center offers improvement programs in reading, math, study skills, and test-taking skills.
 Staff may be seen in 209 Bessey Hall by appointment, 8 a.m. - noon and 1 - 5 p.m.
 Call 355-2365.
 The Learning Lab, 204 Bessey, is open 9 a.m. - 9 p.m., Monday through Thursday and 9 a.m. - 5 p.m. on Friday.
-Free tutoring is also provided in Wilson Hall.
-Call 355-2363 for information.
+Free tutoring is also provided in Wilson Hall and Brody Hall.
+Phone: 355-2363 or Website: http://pilot.msu.edu/user/lrc